 Protecting the health and safety of our visitors and staff is the highest priority for NSW National Parks and Wildlife Service (NPWS).
-Most NPWS campgrounds, cabins and cottages have started reopening from Monday 1 June, in line with the easing of holiday travel restrictions announced by the NSW Government.

 Read more about COVID-19 update